 FAILURE TO READ AND FOLLOW THESE INSTRUCTIONS could result in failure of the equipment.
-Failure of the equipment while the lift is raised can include a sudden and rapid lowering of the lift and load possibly resulting in serious property damage and/or serious bodily injury. - Use and maintenance of the PANELLIFT® Drywall Lift shall be limited to authorized personnel who are trained in the proper techniques for its safe operation and maintenance and who are familiar with the various hazards of overhead material handling. - As with any lifting equipment, ALWAYS WEAR A HARD HAT when operating the PANELLIFT® Drywall Lift.
+Failure of the equipment while the lift is raised can include a sudden and rapid lowering of the lift and load possibly resulting in serious property damage and/or serious bodily injury. - Use and maintenance of the PANELLIFT® Drywall Lift shall be limited to authorized personnel who are trained in the proper techniques for its safe operation and maintenance and who are familiar with the various hazards of overhead material handling. - It shall be the responsibility of the owner of the PANELLIFT® Drywall Lift to keep the product properly maintained. - As with any lifting equipment, ALWAYS WEAR A HARD HAT when operating the PANELLIFT® Drywall Lift.
 Failure to do so could result in serious bodily injury. - DO NOT ATTEMPT TO USE YOUR PANELLIFT® Drywall Lift IF ANY PART IS MISSING, DAMAGED OR WORN.
 ORDER A REPLACEMENT PART IMMEDIATELY.
 Using a PANELLIFT® Drywall Lift with missing, damaged or worn components can result in failure of the unit and possibly severe property damage and/or serious bodily injury. - INSPECT THE CABLE BEFORE EACH USE.
 REPLACE AT THE FIRST SIGN OF WEAR.
 A worn, damaged or improperly installed cable can fail resulting in a sudden and rapid lowering of the lift and the load and possibly resulting in serious property damage and/or serious bodily injury.
-Inspect the cable by disassembling the telescoping system and examine the full length of the cable for signs of damage or wear.
-Replace the telescoping sections according to the instructions on page 9 12 of this manual.
+Inspect the cable by disassembling the telescoping system as shown in steps 1-3 on page 13 of this manual and examine the full length of the cable for signs of damage or wear.
+Reassemble and replace the telescoping sections according to steps 9-13 on pages 15-16 of this manual.

-(See page 14 for general standards for cable inspection.)
+(See page 11 for general standards for cable inspection.)

 • The weight capacity of the PANELLIFT® Drywall Lift is 150 lbs.
 (68 kg).
 DO NOT load the unit beyond this limit.

 Load only one sheet of wallboard at a time.
 Failure to follow this warning can result in damage to the PANELLIFT® Drywall Lift contributing to a sudden failure of the machine and serious property damage and/or serious bodily injury.